ArifAhmed42/Realtime_Face_Recognition/README.md

 And at last, if the recognizer could predict a face, we put a text over the image with the probable id and how much is the "probability" in % that the match is correct ("probability" = 60 - confidence index).
 If not, an "unknow" label is put on the face.

-**MAKE SURE THE CLASSIFIER IS IN THE CODE DIRECTORY** (that must be in a directory named "Cascades/", under your project directory).
+**MAKE SURE THE CLASSIFIER IS IN THE CODE DIRECTORY** (that must be in your project directory).